Santosh5358/Java_Question/README.md

 	}
 }

 Q2.
-Check the sum of Tripet Exits
+Check the sum of Tripet Exits or Not

  Sample Input :-

  8------->length of Array
  2------>elements
  7